vagos/asp-games/README.md

 # Introduction

-Code examples related to the work in "Answer Set Programming in Game Development: Use Cases and Empirical Study"
+Code examples related to the work in "Investigating Applicability Heuristics of Answer Set Programming in Game Development: Use Cases and Empirical Study"

 # Contents